Azure-Samples/ms-identity-python-on-behalf-of/README.md

 urlFragment: ms-identity-python-on-behalf-of
 description: "This sample demonstrates a Python Django Web App calling a Python Flask Web API that is secured using Azure AD"
 ---
-# Enable your Python Flask API to call the Azure Management API on a user's behalf from your Python Django Web App with the Microsoft Identity Platform.
+# Enable your Python Flask API to call the Azure Management API on a user's behalf from your Python Django Web App with the Microsoft Identity Platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)